conan-io/conan-center-index/docs/faqs.md

 write permission for any listed user in the file `.github/CODEOWNERS`, which makes it impossible to be accepted by Conan.
 However, that file is still important as it can be re-used in a future Github Action to parse and communicate users.
 Meanwhile, there is the project https://app.github-file-watcher.com/, which is able to notify users, but only after merging to the master branch.
 Feel free to contribute to a new Github Action that implements a file watcher feature.

+## Is it possible to disable Pylint?

+No. The [pylint](v2_linter.md) has an important role of keeping any recipe prepared for [Conan v2 migration](v2_migration.md).
+In case you are having difficult to understand [linter errors](linters.md), please, comment on your pull request about, then the community will help you.